 - The field supervisor ensures that the experience is conducted in a manner consistent with the current legal and ethical guidelines of the Ordre des Psychologues du Québec (OPQ).

 - Recruits and approves field sites in collaboration with the Director of Clinical Training and ensures that each field experience site meets program standards.

 - Consults with the field supervisor and the student to establish the field experience plan.

-- Evaluates progress made toward the field experience plan objectives midway through the field experience.
+- Evaluates progress made toward the field experience plan objectives through the field experience (three evaluations).

 - Supplements on-site supervision by directing group discussions of student activities during a scheduled University seminar.

 - Reviews progress made during the field experience with the field supervisor and collaborates to determine the final grade for the field experience.